 In the future, we will likely be able to make more personalized recommendations by assessing an athlete’s gut bacterial composition.
 In the meantime, keep protein intake within the recommended ranges, continue to exercise regularly, and consume plenty of fiber daily to maintain a healthy and happy body and gut!

 Need help finding the right balance for you?
-If you’re interested in working with me, contact me to schedule a free 20 minute call to see if we are a good fit to work together!
+If you’re interested in working with me, contact me to schedule a free 20 minute consultation to see if we are a good fit to work together!